apache/echarts-doc/en/api/echarts-instance.md

         Optional; states whether not to prevent triggering events when calling `setOption`; `false` by default, stating trigger events.

+    + `transition`: `SetOptionTransitionOptItem | SetOptionTransitionOptItem[]`

+        Optional; specify how to perform combining/separating transition animation when `setOption` called.
+Currently only [custom series](option.html#series-custom) supports this feature.
+The content of the parameter `transition` is as follows.
+        ```js
+        type SetOptionTransitionOptItem = {
+            from?: SetOptionTransitionOptFinder;
+            to?: SetOptionTransitionOptFinder;
+            dividingMethod?: 'split' | 'duplicate';
+        };
+        type SetOptionTransitionOptFinder = {
+            seriesIndex?: number;
+            seriesId?: string | number;
+            seriesName?: string | number;
+            dimension: string | number; // Dimension name or dimension index.
+        };
+        ```
+        For example:
+        ```js
+        chart.setOption(option, {
+            transition: {
+                // It means that dimension 3 of the old series 0 can be mapped to
+                // dimension "Population" of the new series 0.
+The data diff will be
+                // made based on the values in the two dimensions.
+                from: { seriesIndex: 0, dimension: 3 },
+                to: { seriesIndex: 0, dimension: 'Population' },
+                dividingMethod: 'split'
+            }
+        });
+        ```
+        The property `from` and `to` indicate that which dimension of which old series will be mapped to which dimension of which new series.
+Having the pair of dimensions provided, the data diff will be performed based on the values in that two dimensions.
+That is, if some values in `from.dimension` is the same as some values in `to.dimension` (e.g., all of them are `"France"`), their corresponding graphic elements will perform transition animation (morphing) if possible.
+In this case echarts supports three types of transition animation: one-to-one, one-to-many (separating), many-to-one (combining).
+The property `dividingMethod` specifies that when combining or separating, the effect should be like "split" or "duplicate".
+Check this examples please: [custom-combine-separate-morph](${galleryEditorPath}custom-combine-separate-morph&edit=1&reset=1), [custom-story-transition](${galleryEditorPath}custom-story-transition&edit=1&reset=1).

 **Component Merging Modes**

 Within a specific type of components (more accurately, "component main type". e.g., `xAxis`, `series`):